-Ranked Band 1 by Chambers Canada in Privacy & Data Management, Éloïse also offers strategic support to Canadian and international clients. Éloïse has authored several books in the privacy law area used in law courses and cited by academic journals and landmark privacy decisions of the Supreme Court of Canada. Éloïse serves as a member of the Canadian Chamber of Commerce Innovations & IP Committee and has testified before parliamentary committees on information, privacy, and technology.
+Ranked Band 1 by Chambers Canada in Privacy & Data Management, Éloïse offers strategic support to Canadian and international clients.
+She has authored several books in the privacy law area used in law courses and cited by academic journals and landmark privacy decisions of the Supreme Court of Canada. Éloïse serves as a member of the Canadian Chamber of Commerce Innovations & IP Committee and has testified before parliamentary committees on information, privacy and technology.
 She is a member of the Institute of Corporate Directors and is a board member of Canada Health Infoway.

 Representative Work